lubomir-brindza/nautilus-typeahead/README.md

 Fair enough - you can give the `nemo` file manager a try.

+You can also try upvoting the issue that asks for this functionality to be included by default, here: https://gitlab.gnome.org/Teams/Design/whiteboards/-/issues/142

 ## Did you make this?

 No. The patch file that makes this PPA build possible is maintained by the awesome folks of the Arch Linux community,